benjiewheeler/gift.star/README.md

 The contract is fully tested using proton's [VeRT](https://docs.protonchain.com/contract-sdk/testing.html)

--   To build the contract for testing [blanc](https://github.com/haderech/blanc) is required.
+-   [blanc](https://github.com/haderech/blanc) is required for building the contract for testing.

 ```bash
 bun install # or yarn or pnpm